z1lc/core/docs/investment_policy_statement.md

 I expect changes in this category to come **very** rarely, perhaps a few times a decade at most.

 #### I. Effectively balance long-term focus with short-term flexibility.
- * I have been heavily influenced by ideas from [FIRE](https://www.reddit.com/r/financialindependence/) when considering investments.
-Someone that has a non-zero expectation of early retirement, even if temporary, will have a different investment approach than a lifetime wage earner.
-I want to achieve the benefits of the FIRE lifestyle without having to commit to a specific spending rate and retirement age.
+ * I'd like to have the flexibility to take extended periods of time (months/years) off from working, which requires a different investment approach than one a lifetime wage earner might take.
+I want to achieve the benefits of the [FIRE](https://www.reddit.com/r/financialindependence/) lifestyle without having to commit to a specific spending rate and retirement age.
 Mini-retirements, such as between jobs or when having kids, are the goal.
  * Money not invested in risky assets that is unused in the time period it is intended for is wasted.
 Therefore, I need to resist over-provisioning for short-term flexibility to maximize my return over the long-term.
 At the same time, I do not want to over-invest and face outsize risk from market downturns.

 #### II.
 Resist unnecessary increases in consumption, but deploy capital when it has high potential ROI.